Raju Shrestha

 Raju Shrestha (born Fahim Ajani; 15 August 1966), known by his stage name Master Raju or Master Rajoo, is an Indian film and television actor, who started his film career as a child actor, in the 1970s.

 Raju has acted in films like Gulzar's Parichay, Hrishikesh Mukherjee's Bawarchi (1972), Yash Chopra's Daag: A Poem of Love (1973), Basu Chatterjee's Chitchor (1976) and Gulzar's Kitaab (1977).

 Over the years, he has acted in around 200 films and a few television series.

 He won the National Film Award for Best Child Artist for his role in Chitchor (1976).

-He is currently seen in youth show Ziddi Dil Maane Na where he plays Prem Deshpremi.
+He was seen in the youth show Ziddi Dil Maane Na where he played Prem Deshpremi.